-Delivery Time: It takes me about a week to mosaic tile a mailbox, grout and seal it and send it out (some take a little longer than that).
-If there are many orders before yours, obviously it will take a lot longer than a week.
-If you have an anniversary, birthday, or other deadline for your mailbox, order it early or check with me about expected delivery time. ( At the moment, I have nine outstanding orders, so I probably should be tiling instead of writing this.)
+Delivery Time: It takes me about two weeks to mosaic tile a mailbox, grout and seal it and send it out (some take a little longer than that).
+If there are many orders before yours, obviously it will take a lot longer than that.
+If you have an anniversary, birthday, or other deadline for your mailbox, order it early or check with me about expected delivery time.

 If you live outside of New Mexico: the easiest way to order a Miraflores Mosaic Mailbox is through my Etsy shop: www.etsy.com/shop/MosaicMailbox

 If you live in New Mexico or Colorado: Go to my contact page here and send me a note directly and we can go from there.
 In this case there is no shipping charge and I can deliver it in person (Or if you live in Dominica or Thailand and are willing to fly me there with your mailbox, same deal).

 Customizing your mailbox: You can order a design you see on the Etsy site and request different colors, add your address number, etc. Or if you “think outside the box” and have your own new design idea in mind (I love to get those), just purchase any model on the site and then tell me what you really want.
 You can send me pictures, describe it, we can discuss it, or just wait to be surprised!
 So far, everybody’s been happy with my interpretation of their idea, but I’ll discuss it with you as long as you like.

 Other design considerations: